ShaggyDog18/SignalGeneratorSD/README.md

 **If you like the new look and feel of SignalGeneratorSD, please, consider making a small "cup of coffee" donation using [PayPal](https://paypal.me/shaggyDog18/5USD)**

-Inhale new life into your Signal Generator!
+Inhale a new life into your Signal Generator!
 Enjoy!